jbchen2/Rice-Cybersecurity/README.md

 - My Home Public IP address and 10.0.0.4

 Machines within the network can only be accessed by Jump-Box-Provisioner.
 - Which machine did you allow to access your ELK VM?
-What was its IP address?
+What was its IP address?..
 Jump-Box-Provisioner it's IP address was 10.0.0.4

 A summary of the access policies in place can be found in the table below.